The Ultimate Guide to Visiting Frigiliana, Spain

 Villa Frigiliana offers comfortable bedrooms with ensuite bathrooms, air conditioning, TV and free WiFi, among other amenities.

-One of the best things about the hotel rooms is that they have either a balcony or terrace where you can enjoy amazing views while having a cup of coffee or tea in the morning.
+One of the best things about the hotel rooms is that they have either a balcony or a terrace where you can enjoy amazing views while having a cup of coffee or tea in the morning.

 The hotel facilities include a seasonal outdoor swimming pool, a restaurant and parking.